-In the Bronze Age, one-handed spears along with shield were used.
+In the Bronze Age, one-handed spears along with shields were used.
 Az-zaġāyah, otherwise known as assegai, was quite popular and contributed a very crucial role in the Islamic period.
 It was regarded as a favorite weapon in Sudan.
-Spears are also reported to have had used by the Vietnamese, in medieval Japan, Korea, Mesoamerica and in Africa.
-Additionally, Western European cultures adopted spears for disparage purposes after fall of the Roman Empire.
+Spears are also reported to have had used by the Vietnamese, in medieval Japan, Korea, Mesoamerica, and in Africa.
+Additionally, Western European cultures adopted spears for disparage purposes after the fall of the Roman Empire.

 Uses of Spear

-The uses of spears vary from nations to nations.
-Some used spears for military purpose, as hunting instruments, fishing, hurling while others used it for warding aggressive animals.
-Harpoon, a variant of spear, is mainly used for hunting whales.
-It could also be used as weapon.
+The uses of spears vary from nation to nation.
+Some used spears for military purposes, as hunting instruments, fishing, and hurling while others used them for warding aggressive animals.
+A Harpoon, a variant of the spear, is mainly used for hunting whales.
+It could also be used as a weapon.
 Another form of hunting spear is called “javelin”.
-Today, javelin is used in sports.
+Today, the javelin is used in sports.

 Spear Training Method